barbute/Documentation/GitHubDocs/GITHUB_PROJECTS.md

 GitHub Projects are a powerful tool, that this article just barely touches on.
 However, here are some more rules for organizaing a project:

 - **Update** your project manager 📝
-  - Despite GitHub Projects being an excellent project organization tool, the mentors still prefer to use Google Spreadsheets for a quick overview of all projects for the Robotics team.
+  - Despite GitHub Projects being an excellent project organization tool, the mentors still prefer to use Google Spreadsheets for a quick overview of all projects for the Robotics Team.
 As such, please keep that spreadsheet *AND* your GitHub Project up to date
 - **Talk** to your team members 🎙
   - Most new people on the team are typically shy and do not know where to begin.
 Just talk to people, most of the time you'll find that they really do not mind.
 It is imperative that discussion takes place during projects, do not withhold valuable information because you were too afraid to speak to others
 - **Plan**, but not too much 🗺